 |The Graduate Faculty

-The Master of Professional Studies in Turfgrass Management (MPS-TM) is a terminal master’s degree program that emphasizes a systems approach to turfgrass management.
+The Master of Professional Studies in Turfgrass Management is a terminal master’s degree program that emphasizes a systems approach to turfgrass management.
 The program balances theory and practice.
-Courses taught in MPS-TM use web-based lessons, quizzes, exams, and team projects and exercises to provide a balance between individualized study and interactive learning.
+Courses taught in the program use web-based lessons, quizzes, exams, and team projects and exercises to provide a balance between individualized study and interactive learning.
 Individuals who currently work as managers of turfgrass facilities, including golf courses and professional sports complexes, would benefit from this program.

 Applicants apply for admission to the program via the Graduate School application for admission.
-Requirements listed here are in addition to Graduate Council policies listed under GCAC-300 General Admissions Standards.
+Requirements listed here are in addition to Graduate Council policies listed under GCAC-300 Admissions Policies.